Key Points

 How to Maintain Your Silver Items

-• Maintaining silver in a regulated environment with humidity levels of about 50% is essential to keeping it shiny.
+1. Maintaining silver in a regulated environment with humidity levels of about 50% is essential to keeping it shiny.
 Just be sure to keep it distant from places where it may be subjected to damp conditions as not all of us reside in surroundings where we can manage this.

-• To keep it protected from the weather, keep the silver items in soft, tight bags.
+2. To keep it protected from the weather, keep the silver items in soft, tight bags.
 Use tissue paper made of acid-free or undyed cotton fabric whenever possible.
 Even if that’s how it was handed to you, storing it with newspaper or rubber bands is not a good idea.

-• Simple maintenance doesn’t have to be difficult.
+3. Simple cleaning maintenance doesn’t have to be difficult.
 A soft cloth should be used to dust your silver occasionally to prevent tarnish.
 Additionally, whenever you notice it beginning to tarnish (which will differ depending on the item and how pure the silver is; lesser sterling tarnishes more rapidly), just give it a quick wash with some dish soap.